Russia: Soldier kills 3 colleagues at military base | DW | 09.11.2020

 "A military serviceman opened fire with a handgun, which he took from an officer.
 Three people have been killed.
 Now he has barricaded himself on the territory of the [military] unit," a member of the regional emergency services told a local newspaper.

+The casualties were not named, but reports stated that an officer as well as two enlisted men were killed.
+A further soldier was reportedly seriously injured and was taken to hospital for treatment.
+Authorities continued to search for the attacker who is believed to be hiding within the base.

-The attack took place at the Baltimore airfield where a military unit is stationed.
+The attack took place at around 5 a.m. local time (0200 GMT/UTC) at the Baltimore airfield where a military unit is stationed.
 The base has been out of commission since 2013 while undergoing repairs.

+Russian soldiers have frequently been involved in shootings — human rights organizations place the blame on the difficult conditions young recruits are forced to live through.
+The cause for these attacks is often given as "personal problems" rather than anything to do with the Russian military.

 more to follow...